-The Board believes that each Trustee's experience, qualifications, attributes, and skills on an individual basis and in combination with those of other Trustees lead to the conclusion that each Trustee should serve in such capacity.
-Among the attributes or skills common to all Trustees are their ability to review critically and to evaluate, question, and discuss information provided to them, to interact effectively with the other Trustees, the Adviser, the sub-administrator, other service providers, counsel, and the Fund's independent registered public accounting firm, and to exercise effective and independent business judgment in the performance of their duties as Trustees.
-Each Trustee's ability to perform his duties effectively has been attained in large part through the Trustee's business, consulting, or public service positions and through experience from service as a member of the Board and one or more of the other funds in the Fund Complex, public companies, non-profit entities, or other organizations as set forth above and below.
-Each Trustee's ability to perform his duties effectively also has been enhanced by education, professional training, and other experience.
+The Board believes that each Director's experience, qualifications, attributes, and skills on an individual basis and in combination with those of other Directors lead to the conclusion that each Director should serve in such capacity.
+Among the attributes or skills common to all Directors are their ability to review critically and to evaluate, question, and discuss information provided to them; to interact effectively with the other Directors, the Adviser, the sub-administrator, other service providers, counsel, and the Fund's independent registered public accounting firm, and to exercise effective and independent business judgment in the performance of their duties as Directors.
+Each Director's ability to perform his or her duties effectively has been attained in large part through the Director's business, consulting, or public service positions, and through experience from service as a member of the Board and one or more of the other funds in the Fund Complex, public companies, non-profit entities, or other organizations as set for above and below.
+Each Director's ability to perform his or her duties effectively also has been enhanced by education, professional training, and other experience.

-Interested Directors
+Interested Director

 Mario J. Gabelli, CFA.
-Mr. Gabelli is Chair of the Board of Trustees of the Fund.
-Mr. Gabelli is Chair, Co-Chief Executive Officer, and Chief Investment Officer - Value Portfolios of GAMCO Investors, Inc. ("GAMI"), an OTCQX ("OTCQX")- listed asset manager and financial services company.
+Mr. Gabelli is Chair of the Board of Directors and Chief Investment Officer of the Fund.
+Mr. Gabelli is Chair, Co-Chief Executive Officer, and Chief Investment Officer - Value Portfolios of GAMCO Investors, Inc. ("GAMI"), an OTC-listed asset manager and financial services company.
 He is the Chief Investment Officer of Value Portfolios of Gabelli Funds, LLC and GAMCO Asset Management Inc., each of which are asset management subsidiaries of GAMI.
 In addition, Mr. Gabelli is Chief Executive Officer, Chief Investment Officer, a director and the controlling shareholder of GGCP, Inc. ("GGCP"), a private company that holds a majority interest in GAMI, and the Chair of MJG Associates, Inc., which acts as an investment manager of various investment funds and other accounts.
 He is Executive Chair of Associated Capital Group, Inc. ("Associated Capital"), a public company that provides alternative management and institutional research services, and is a majority-owned subsidiary of GGCP.
 Mr. Gabelli has served as Chair of LICT Corporation ("LICT"), a public company engaged in broadband transport and other communications services, since 2004 and has been the CEO of LICT since December 2010.
 He has also served as a director of CIBL, Inc. ("CIBL"), a public holding company that was spun-off from LICT in 2007, since 2007 and as Executive Chair since February 2020.
-He served as the Chair of Morgan Group Holding Co., a public holding company, from 2001 to October 2019 and as the CEO from 2001 to November 2012.
-Mr. Gabelli serves as Overseer of the Columbia University Graduate School of Business and as a trustee of Boston College and Roger Williams University.
-He serves as a director of the Winston Churchill Foundation, The E.L.
-Wiegand Foundation, The American-Italian Cancer Foundation, and The Foundation for Italian Art and Culture.
-He is Chair of the Gabelli Foundation, Inc., a Nevada private charitable trust.
-Mr. Gabelli serves as Co-President of Field Point Park Association, Inc. Mr. Gabelli received his Bachelor's deg
+He served as the Chair of Morgan Group Holding Co., a public holding company, from 2001 to October 2019 and as the CEO form 2001 to November 2012.
+Mr. Gabelli serves as Overseer of the Columbia University Graduate School of Business and a sutsete of Boston College and Roger Williams University.
+He serves as a director of the Winston Churchill Foundation, Inc., a Nevada private charitable trust.
+Mr. Gabelli serves as Co-President of Field Point Park Association, Inc. Mr. Gabelli is Chair of the Gabelli's degree from Fordham University, MBA. from Columbia Business School, and honorary Doctorates from Fordham University and Roger Williams Univer